orb-lang/qor/doc/md/core/debug.md

 # Debug

-Extensions to the debug library\.
+Extensions to the debug library.

 ```lua
 local Debug = {}